From March 2020 through August 2020, we ran a 24/7 pet food pantry.

-First, look at our list of adoptable animals at the button below.
+If you seek to adopt, please look at our list of adoptable animals at the button below.
 If you see a pet you are interested in adopting, please contact us at the email address on the pet's page.
-We will then be in touch, helping you to fill out an application on line, and scheduling a virtual 'visit' with the pet in its foster home.
-Please be patient as we are receiving a large number of contact requests now.
-Thank you!
+We will then be in touch, helping you to fill out an application on line, and scheduling a visit.

 If a pet owner is hospitalized with COVID-19, we are being told that it is best to keep the pet in the home and quarantined for 14 days versus moving the animal.
 If that is not possible, your local animal control could help you determine a safe boarding facility or shelter.